Ilaiyangudi: Demographics

 At the 2011 Census of India, the population of Ilaiyangudi was 24,767.
 12,319 people were female.
 Males numbered 12,448.
 There are 990 females for every 1,000 males.
 Children under six years of age make up 10.73 percent of the population.
 The literacy rate in the town is 88.94 percent which exceeds the state average of 80.9 percent.
 84.33 percent of women are literate.
 Male literacy is 93.03 percent.

 Religion

 The 2011 census of India found in Ilaiyangudi, 70 percent of residents are Tamil Muslims, 27 percent are Hindu, and 3 percent are Christians, both Catholic and Protestant.

 The town has four main Muslim groups (jamath) based on their members' occupation.
 The Ilaiyangudi Nesavu Pattadai (INP) was founded in the mid 16th century, representing textile weavers.
 The Mela Pattadai represented bullock cart drivers.
 The Kodikka Pattadai (Salai Hanafi Jamath) and the Salaiyur Nesavu Pattadai (Salai Shaafi Jamath) represented textile weavers.

-A first mosque in Ilaiyangudi was built in approximately 1450 CE.
+The first mosque in Ilaiyangudi was built in approximately 1450 CE.
 It was called the Keela Pallivasal.
-Further construction was made on the west side of the mosque in 1744, the Mela Pallivasal are all Hanafi Mosque.
+Further construction was made on the west side of the mosque in 1744, the Mela Pallivasal are all Hanafi mosque.
 While one Shafi mosque was built in 1775 CE.
 The INP mosque was built in 1816 CE.